Duke Energy (NYSE:DUK) Issues FY 2021 Earnings Guidance

-Duke Energy (NYSE:DUK) issued an update on its FY 2021 earnings guidance on Thursday morning.
+Duke Energy (NYSE:DUK) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $5.000-$5.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.180.
 The company issued revenue guidance of -.

-Duke Energy (NYSE:DUK) last released its quarterly earnings results on Thursday, August 5th.
-The utilities provider reported $1.15 EPS for the quarter, beating analysts’ consensus estimates of $1.12 by $0.03.
-Duke Energy had a net margin of 12.28% and a return on equity of 8.73%.
-Research analysts forecast that Duke Energy will post 5.2 earnings per share for the current year.

-Several research analysts recently issued reports on DUK shares.
-Zacks Investment Research lowered shares of Duke Energy from a buy rating to a hold rating and set a $111.00 target price for the company. in a research report on Tuesday, July 27th.
-Argus upgraded shares of Duke Energy from a hold rating to a buy rating and set a $106.00 target price for the company in a research report on Friday, June 25th.
-Morgan Stanley upped their target price on shares of Duke Energy from $107.00 to $112.00 and gave the stock an equal weight rating in a research report on Thursday, August 19th.
-Royal Bank of Canada lowered shares of Duke Energy from an outperform rating to a sector perform rating and upped their target price for the stock from $107.10 to $109.00 in a research report on Friday, August 20th.
+A number of research analysts have recently issued reports on the stock.
+Vertical Research cut shares of Duke Energy from a buy rating to a hold rating in a report on Friday, August 6th.
+Mizuho lifted their price objective on shares of Duke Energy from $105.00 to $109.00 and gave the company a neutral rating in a report on Wednesday, August 18th.
+Royal Bank of Canada cut shares of Duke Energy from an outperform rating to a sector perform rating and boosted their price target for the stock from $107.10 to $109.00 in a report on Friday, August 20th.
 They noted that the move was a valuation call.
-Finally, KeyCorp upped their target price on shares of Duke Energy from $105.00 to $106.00 and gave the stock an overweight rating in a research report on Tuesday, July 20th.
-Eleven equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The stock presently has a consensus rating of Hold and a consensus price target of $104.62.
+Argus upgraded shares of Duke Energy from a hold rating to a buy rating and set a $106.00 price target on the stock in a report on Friday, June 25th.
+Finally, KeyCorp boosted their price target on shares of Duke Energy from $105.00 to $106.00 and gave the stock an overweight rating in a report on Tuesday, July 20th.
+Eleven research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Hold and a consensus target price of $104.62.

+The firm also recently declared a quarterly dividend, which will be paid on Thursday, September 16th.
+Stockholders of record on Friday, August 13th will be given a $0.985 dividend.
+The ex-dividend date is Thursday, August 12th.
+This represents a $3.94 annualized dividend and a dividend yield of 3.73%.
+This is a positive change from Duke Energy’s previous quarterly dividend of $0.97.
+Duke Energy’s payout ratio is 76.95%.

-In other news, EVP Julia S. Janson sold 15,465 shares of the company’s stock in a transaction dated Friday, July 16th.
-The shares were sold at an average price of $105.00, for a total transaction of $1,623,825.00.
-Following the completion of the transaction, the executive vice president now directly owns 35,032 shares of the company’s stock, valued at $3,678,360.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Corporate insiders own 0.11% of the company’s stock.
+In other news, EVP Julia S. Janson sold 15,465 shares of the business’s stock in a transaction that occurred on Friday, July 16th.
+The shares were sold at an average price of $105.00, for a total value of $1,623,825.00.
+Following the sale, the executive vice president now owns 35,032 shares of the company’s stock, valued at $3,678,360.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Insiders own 0.11% of the company’s stock.

-A hedge fund recently raised its stake in Duke Energy stock.
-Morgan Stanley grew its position in shares of Duke Energy Co.
-(NYSE:DUK) by 17.6% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 5,794,284 shares of the utilities provider’s stock after acquiring an additional 867,051 shares during the period.
-Morgan Stanley owned about 0.75% of Duke Energy worth $572,012,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 57.49% of the company’s stock.
+An institutional investor recently raised its position in Duke Energy stock.
+Morgan Stanley increased its position in shares of Duke Energy Co.
+(NYSE:DUK) by 17.6% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 5,794,284 shares of the utilities provider’s stock after acquiring an additional 867,051 shares during the period.
+Morgan Stanley owned approximately 0.75% of Duke Energy worth $572,012,000 as of its most recent filing with the Securities and Exchange Commission.
+62.63% of the stock is owned by institutional investors.

 Duke Energy Corp. engages in the distribution of natural gas and energy related services.
 It operates through the following segments: Electric Utilities and Infrastructure; Gas Utilities and Infrastructure; and Commercial Renewables.
 The Electric Utilities and Infrastructure segment conducts operations in Duke Energy’s regulated electric utilities in the Carolinas, Florida and the Midwest.